Esther M. Conwell: Awards, honors and affiliations

-Legacy
+* Legacy

+Conwell has received numerous awards and honors for her contributions to the field of semiconductor science.
+She was a pioneer in the field of theoretical physics and frequently the only woman in her classes and engineering workplaces.
+In 1948, the year Conwell received her Physics Ph.D., only five other women in the United States had received a similar degree (less than 2% of the total Ph.Ds.).

+Conwell persisted through many obstacles women faced who worked in nontraditional careers of the era.
+After obtaining her B.A. in 1942, she worked a summer job at Western Electric as an assistant engineer.
+But because payroll did not have a job title code for her gender, her title was changed to engineers assistant and her pay reduced to fit an existing code.
+Even with her doctorate degree in hand, she was only able to secure non-tenured positions in academia due to the discriminatory hiring practices of the day.
+Thus she pursued industry in her early career.

-Conwell was the second woman to be elected to both the National Academy of Engineering and the National Academy of Sciences.
-She was the first woman to win the IEEE Edison Medal.
+Conwell persisted and was recognized with the highest engineering honors.
+She was the second woman to be elected to both the National Academy of Engineering (1980) and the National Academy of Sciences (1990).
+She was the first woman to win the IEEE Edison Medal (1997), the Institute's oldest medal awarded for a career of meritorious achievement in electrical science, electrical engineering, or the electrical arts.

-Conwell mentored young women for many decades.
+Conwell mentored young women throughout her career.
+Conwell once said, "My life is the story of women scientists making a place in the world".
 She received the Dreyfus Foundation’s Senior Scientist Mentor Program Award (2005), The Susan B. Anthony Award from the University of Rochester (2006), and the American Chemical Society Award for Encouraging Women into Careers in the Chemical Sciences (2008).

 The Esther M. Conwell Graduate Fellowship was established by her son, Lewis Rothberg and his wife, Shelby Nelson.
 It provides stipends for merit-based fellowships for advanced graduate students pursuing a PhD in Chemistry at the University of Rochester who show exceptional promise as researchers.

 Personal life

-She married Abraham Rothberg, a novelist.
+Conwell married Abraham Rothberg, a novelist, in 1944.
 Their son, Lewis Rothberg, is also a tenured professor of physics, physical chemistry, and chemical engineering at the University of Rochester; his research focuses on organic electronics and biomolecular sensing using laser energetics.

 On November 16, 2014, Conwell was walking when she was struck by her neighbor's car as he was backing out of his driveway.
 Capt.
 David Catholdi of the Brighton Police Department stated that alcohol and speed were not factors in the incident.
 She was taken to Strong Memorial Hospital, where she died from her injuries several hours later.
 She was 92 years old and was still actively pursuing research.